 Altum Psych’s clinicians are intensely interested in the neurobiologic networks that govern mood, emotion, affect, behavior and cognition: how they develop, how they are changed for the better or worse by experiences and injury, how we gain or regain control over them at any age, and how pharmacotherapy and other clinical neuroscience can help us learn to regulate them.
 Altum Psych is part of your trauma-informed community.
 Our clinicians understand that to mitigate the acute and chronic health effects of adverse congenital, childhood and adulthood events, robust mental health intervention is vital.
 We provide expert management of the biological aspects of the biopsychosocial model of mental health.

-Gregg Rogers, MSN, APRN, PMHNP-BC, FNP-BC is a nurse practitioner with over fourteen years of experience managing the psychiatric and primary care of children and adults.
+Gregg Rogers, MSN, APRN, PMHNP-BC, FNP-BC is a nurse practitioner with fifteen years of experience managing the psychiatric and primary care of children and adults.
 After graduating from Massachusetts General Hospital Institute of Health Professions in 2004 he worked thirteen years serving high-risk populations in the rural South with the National Health Service Corps.
-He will soon be dually certified in psychiatry.
+He is dually certified in psychiatry.
 He is interested in the interaction of genetic, epigenetic, environmental, and social determinants in the development of mental illness.
 His goal is to provide patients the attention, time, and space to cover a lifetime of experiences that brought them to their current state and assist in their transformation to the person they really are.
 Gregg is invested in communicating the importance of art to our sense of wholeness.
-Outside of work you might see him on the trails, lakes, and slopes of the White Mountains with his wife and twin seven-year-old boys or painting quietly.
+Outside of work you might see him on the trails, lakes, and slopes of the White Mountains with his wife and twin boys or painting quietly.

 Cymande and Gregg are licensed in New Hampshire and Florida.